EndPointCorp/end-point-blog/2013/10/28/full-page-caching-in-interchange-5.html.md

 The OutputCookieHook was developed as a convenient mechanism for constructing the proposed valuesData cookie above, allowing for a subroutine to build the cookie just prior to the core code that constructs the document headers but after any standard actions that would alter the session and would need to be captured in the cookie data.

-#### "Read Write" User State
+#### “Read Write” User State

 If state needs are more complex on a particularly popular resource, it may be necessary to allow our state cookie to also be updated from the client.
 With the tools described here, the developer can either amend the existing cookie, or construct a new one, that captures data input by the client through subsequent requests to cached resources.
-Once the user issues the next non-cached request, an Autoload subroutine could be constructed to identify that changes have occurred and then sync those changes back to the user's session.
+Once the user issues the next non-cached request, an Autoload subroutine could be constructed to identify that changes have occurred and then sync those changes back to the user’s session.
 While implementing read-write user state may be challenging, it is possible and has been done at End Point for clients where that need exists.

 ---